 Does my insurance cover treatments?

 Most insurance companies partially cover the cost.
-Ask your insurance company for more details as it may require an explanation of the negative impacts that hyperhidrosis has on your quality of life, and confirmation that a prescription-grade antiperspirant was ineffective in your case.
+Ask your insurance company for more details.
+It may requires an explanation about negative impacts that hyperhidrosis has on your quality of life.
+Confirmation that a prescription-grade antiperspirant was ineffective may be needed.

-Treatment will cost between $600-1,000, depending on the amount of Botox® units required.
+Treatment will cost between $600-$1,500, depending on the amount of Botox units required.